thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 the practice of States was never so considerable as is traditionally represented.
-While it would be wrong to say that his views were always treated as being of compelling authority--- frequently they were the object of criticism-nevertheless his principal work, _De Jure Belli ac Pacis_, was continually relied upon as a work of reference and authority in the decisions of Courts, and in the text-books of later writers of standing.
+While it would be wrong to say that his views were always treated as being of compelling authority--- frequently they were the object of criticism---nevertheless his principal work, _De Jure Belli ac Pacis_, was continually relied upon as a work of reference and authority in the decisions of Courts, and in the text-books of later writers of standing.
 Also